sysfce2/AviSynth_Yadifmod2/readme.md

 	0.0.1(20160308)
 		Chage default value of 'opt' to -1 and remove wrong description.
 		This filter does not require 32byte alignment.

+	0.0.2(20160318)
+		Fix wrong calculation of spatial predictions when opt > 1.
+		Thanks to Fizick the report.

 ###Source code:

 	https://github.com/chikuzen/yadifmod2/